PhotoboothProject/photobooth/README.md

     - Optional: Print a frame on your picture (replace resources/img/frames/frame.png with a proper frame).
     - Optional: Print text on your picture.
   - LivePreview can be enabled/disabled (uses device cam).
-  - Wedding specifig config to show a heart betweeen two names on the startpage.
+  - Wedding specifig config to show a symbol (e.g. heart) betweeen two names on the startpage.
   - Green screen keying can be enabled/disabled (chroma keying).
   - Photo collage function: take 4 pictures in a row and let it generate a collage out of it.
   - Blue-gray theme can be enabled.
+  - Save pictures with a polaroid effect.

 ### Prerequisites
 - gphoto2 installed, if used on a Raspberry for DSLR control